yannickl88/blog-articles/drafts/machine-learning-naive-bayes.md

 If given the sentence `"Symfony is great"` you can say that this input is a *Positive* statement.
 You usually do this by looking at what was taught before and make a decision on that information.
 This is what Naive Bayes also does: it looks at the training set and sees which type is more likely.

 ### Definitions
 To explain how the algorithm works a couple of definitions are needed.
 First of all, lets define the probability that the input is one of the given types.
 This is denoted with `P(Type)`.
-This is done by dividing the number of knows documents of a type, by the total of documents in the training set.
+This is done by dividing the number of known documents of a `Type`, by the total of documents in the training set.
 A document is in this case an entry in the training set.
 For now, this method will be called `totalP` and would look like so:

 ```php
 function totalP($type)